bryanmcnett/aabo/README.md

 }
 ```

-No three of a 2D AABB's four half-spaces describe a closed shape.
-If you were to try to do an intersection check with less than four of an AABB's half-spaces, the shape would have infinite area.
+No three of a 2D AABB's four half-spaces define a closed shape.
+If you were to try to check for intersection with less than four of an AABB's half-spaces, the shape defined by the half-spaces would have infinite area.
 This is larger than the finite area of an hexagon's first triangle.
 That is the essential advantage of the hexagon.

 For example, {minX, minY, maxX} is not a closed shape - it is unbounded in the direction of +Y. The same is true of any three of a 2D AABB's four half-spaces.
-The {minA, minB, minC} of a hexagon, however, is always an equilateral triangle, which is a closed shape.
+The {minA, minB, minC} of a hexagon, however, is always an equilateral triangle, and so is {maxA, maxB, maxC}.

-A hexagon has a larger memory footprint than an AABB, but (usually) uses less memory bandwidth and computation than AABB.
+In 2D, a hexagon uses 6/4 the memory of AABB, but takes 3/4 as much energy to do an intersection check.

 Axis-Aligned Bounding Octahedra
 -------------------------------